Results of Academy Batting Cages showing up now in MLB

 Price: $13.43Was: $14.95

-Of course, players from the warmer states and Latin American countries play can play outside year round, but that is not the case for those from other parts of the United States and the world.
-Academies are the neighborhood play.
+Of course, players from the warmer states and Latin American countries play can play outside year-round, but that is not the case for those from other parts of the United States and the world.
+Even in those countries and warm weather areas, academies have sprung up to pass on the available knowledge of in today’s game.
+Often, they further player development much quicker than learning on their own and playing outside.
+Academies are the neighborhood play of yesteryear.

 Getting the Most out of Batting Cages

-To get the most out of the batting cages, coaches should do some of the following to make it more on-the-field like.
+Of course, knowing how to use the batting cages correctly and having adequate instruction is necessary.
+To get the most out of the batting cages and when possible, coaches should do some of the following to make it more on-the-field like and exciting for the hitters.

 - Coaches should set a marker down for the first and third base line, so players know what fair, and foul balls are.
-Often, hard hit balls are foul balls, but no one knows for sure with the nets.
+It’s good to know whether balls would be in-play or foul in the cages too and that can be difficult without designations with the nets.

 - When taking short flips and practicing with a batting tee, batters should hit the whole length of the cage instead of hitting balls into nets from a short distance.
 Seeing the ball flight and trajectory is imperative.
-Many hits that appear to be solid from a short distance may not be that when seen over a longer distance.
+Many hits that appear to be struck solidly from a short distance may not be that when examined over a more extended range.

-- Coaches shoot use targets on the cages to show line drive areas and to make practice more fun.
-Little hitting contests are easy to have with targeted areas in the cages.
+- Having targets on the cages to show line drive areas and to make practice more fun is a good idea.
+Little hitting contests are easy to have with targeted regions in the cages.

-- Coaches can also off-center the protective screen when flips from behind it so balls can fly to the back of the cages.
+- Coaches can also off-center the protective screen when flipping from behind it so balls can fly to the back of the cages.
+This technique can also help players stay in on the ball when it comes from their closed side and mimic a curve ball when it comes from an angle from that side.

 Batting Cages and Pitching Machines Help when Used Right

-The opportunity to receive live batting practice is usually best, but when that is not possible, using pitching machine batting cages can be useful, when used the right way.
-Whether facing a pitcher or a batting machine, other things are important to get the most out of batting practice in batting cages.
+Few would dispute that the opportunity to receive live batting practice is best, but when that is not possible, or game-like, using pitching machine batting cages are useful when used the right way.
+Whether facing a pitcher or a batting machine, other things are essential to get the most out of batting practice in batting cages.
+Here are tips to know to rock the batting cages!

-I have seen season’s ruined by facing fast speeds at the beginning.
-Either, bad timing or habits came from trying to adjust to speeds batters were not ready for hitting.
-A good way to make sure batters stay back, a key component to hitting, is to have them wait for slow pitched balls.
-I often say that there is no such thing as too slow a pitch and lobbed balls help players stay back.
-It takes time for players to get used to increased speeds of balls with their eyes and bat quickness.
+I have seen seasons ruined by facing fast speeds at the beginning.
+Either, bad timing or bad habits came from trying to adjust to speeds batters were not ready for hitting.
+A subtle way to make sure the batters stay back, a key component to hitting, is to have them wait for slow pitched balls.
+I often say that there is no such thing as too slow a pitch and lob balls to help players stay back.
+It takes time for players to get used to increased speeds with their eyes and bat quickness.
+Gradually increasing speeds over the course of weeks is best.
+Additionally, it is easier to speed the bat up than it is to slow it down when the hitter’s timing is early.

 Speed changes in batting practice help with timing different speed pitches in games.
-Rarely do pitchers throw the same speeds, so facing the same speed pitches the whole time does not help with hitting multiple pitchers and pitches.
-Practicing at the same speed is one of the drawbacks of batting machine use.
+Rarely do pitchers throw the same speed, so facing the same speed pitches the whole time does not help with hitting multiple pitchers and pitches.
+Practicing at the same speed is one of the drawbacks of batting machine use, so players should adjust speeds when they can or move forward and back to change the timing of the pitches.

 - Game distances.

-When using a machine and only one speed is available, try to get a speed that approximates the average of the pitchers’ speeds you will face during the season.
+When using a machine try to set the speed that approximates the average of the pitchers’ speeds, you will face during the season and then adjust a little slower and faster from that speed.

 - Work on the basics

-It is always a good idea to begin hitting with a no stride approach to get a feel for the timing of the pitches and to avoid jumping at balls.
+It is a good idea to begin hitting with a no stride approach to get a feel for the timing of the pitches and to avoid jumping at balls.
 This no-stride method also allows players to focus on other hitting mechanics without worrying about the timing of the stride.
 Batting practice is a good time to experiment with different batting techniques.
+One thing I often tell my hitters is that game hitting, and practice hitting does not have to be precisely the same.

-Players should use a different bat than their “gamer” as the wear and tear from use in batting cages can break wood bats and wear down aluminum bats.
+Players may want to use a different bat than their “gamer” as the wear and tear from use in batting cages can break wood bats and wear down aluminum bats.

 |Creating a Season to Remember: The New Youth-Sports-Coaching Leadership Handbook||Check Price|